singularityRx0/Project/README.txt

  2021-11-18      |Ikan           |3              |10             |30             |
  2021-11-18      |Ayam           |2              |10             |20             |

  Dont know why the last linked list Date is slanted to the left.
-Maybe a complier bug.
+Maybe a complier bug?